terrimporter/MetaWorks/README.md

 | ITS | Fungi (UNITE) | Built-in to the RDP classifier |
 | LSU | Fungi | Built-in to the RDP classifier |

-If you are using the pipeline on the rbcL marker, then ESVs are translated into every possible open reading frame (ORF) on the plus strand using ORFfinder v0.4.3 .
+If you are using the pipeline on a protein coding marker that does not yet have a HMM.profile, such as rbcL, then ESVs are translated into every possible open reading frame (ORF) on the plus strand using ORFfinder v0.4.3 .
 The longest ORF (nt) is reatined for each ESV.
 Putative pseudogenes are removed as outliers with unusually small/large ORF lengths.
 Outliers are calcualted as follows:  Sequence lengths shorter than the 25th percentile - 1.5\*IQR (inter quartile range) are removed as putative pseudogenes (ore sequences with errors that cause a frame-shift).
 Sequence lengths longer than the 75th percentile + 1.5\*IQR are also removed as putative pseudogenes.

-If you use the pipeline on the COI marker, then the ESVs are translated into nucleotide and amino acid ORFs using ORFfinder, the longest orfs are retained and consolidated.
-Amino acid sequences for the longest ORFs are used for profile hidden Markov model sequence analysis using HMMER v3.3 available from http://hmmer.org .
+If you use the pipeline on a protein coding marker that has a HMM.profile, such as COI, then the ESVs are translated into nucleotide and amino acid ORFs using ORFfinder, the longest orfs are retained and consolidated.
+Amino acid sequences for the longest ORFs are used for profile hidden Markov model sequence analysis using HMMER v3.3.
 Sequence bit score outliers are identified as follows: ORFs with scores lower than the 25th percentile - 1.5\*IQR (inter quartile range) are removed as putative pseudogenes.
 This method should remove sequences that don't match well to a profile HMM based on arthropod COI barcode sequences mined from public data at BOLD.

-The final output file is results.csv and it has been formatted to specify ESVs from each sample, read counts, ESV/ORF sequences, and column headers to improve readability.
+The final output file is results.csv and it has been formatted to specify ESVs from each sample, read counts, ESV/ORF sequences, and column headers.
 Additional statistics and log files are also provided for each major bioinformatic step.

 ## Prepare your environment to run the pipeline